mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iv.md

 ***"In what facility and speed are the films generated?"***

-Films are constantly emitted, it is explained, because the reflections in the mirror are constant and instant.
+Films are constantly emitted it is explained, because the reflections in the mirror are constant.
 The reason why mirrors show images at all, is because those films can neither pass through the mirror's glass nor diffract.

 ***"How speedily do the films move?"***